-Sea transport to and from the Island is maintained by vessels operated under charter by the phosphate manufacturers and the PMC1.
+Sea transport to and from the Island is maintained by vessels operated under charter by the Australian Phosphate Manufacturers and the PMCI.

-An air charter arranged by the Department of Territories and Local Government provides a weekly service to the island following a route Perth-Christmas Island-Cocos (Keeling) Islands-Perth.
-The PMCI operates a weekly air charter between Singapore and the island.
+An air charter arranged by the Department of Territories provides a weekly service to the Island following alternate routes Perth-Christmas Island-Cocos (Keeling) Islands-Perth one week and Perth-Cocos (Keeling) Islands-Christmas Island-Perth the next.
+The PMCI operates a weekly air charter between Singapore and the Island.